MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-server-ps/sharepoint-server/New-SPCentralAdministration.md

 ```

 ### -WindowsAuthProvider
-Specifies the authentication provider for this Web application.
+Specifies the authentication provider for this web application.
 If no authentication provider is specified, the default value NTLM is used.

 The type must be one of two values: Kerberos or NTLM.